-A method for measuring an area of interest based on a sensor task is disclosed.
-The method generates a sensor task comprising a sensor type and an area of interest.
-The method further routes the sensor task to a sensor of the sensor type and with a sensor motion track that comprises the area of 35 interest.
-The method measures the area of interest with the sensor based on the sensor task.
-An apparatus and system also perform the functions of the method.
+A method for measuring an area of interest based on a sensor task and/or routing sensor data is disclosed.
+The 40 method discovers a network topology for a network comprising a plurality of network nodes connected by links.
+The method dynamically generates a minimum spanning tree from the network topology.
+A given sensor data traverses one link of the minimum spanning tree only once.
+The 45 method routes a sensor task to a sensor with a sensor motion track that comprises an area of interest.
+In addition, the method measures the area of interest with the sensor based on the sensor task.
+The method routes sensor data from the measurement of the area of interest via links of the minimum 50 spanning tree.
+An apparatus and computer program product also perform the functions of the method.